I am the Best (내가 제일 잘 나가) by 2NE1 (투애니원): Lyrics, Translation, and Explanation

 (Source)

 Why open a post about music with a mascara ad?
 Good question, to which the simple answer would be that Girls on Top came out nearly 6 years ago, and high-quality, eye-catching images of BoA from back then are hard to find.
-But also, quite serendipitously, it does help focus our minds on just how unconventional the song is.
+But also, serendipitously, it helps focus our minds on just how unconventional the song is.

 In particular, ponder how “sexy” she appears in it.
 With her exposed navel; navel piercing; hand thrust in jeans; tight clothes; confident gaze at the viewer; hole in her clothes deliberately revealing her chest; and long windswept hair, then she’s every inch the sexually-empowered and assertive female, or at least modern advertising’s definition of one.